 Being really familiar with how to make every stitch in your pattern will hugely speed up the process.
 Not needing to double check your double crochet, means you can keep up a steady rhythm.

-Some Patterns Are Quicker To Crochet Than Others
+Some Patterns Are Quicker To Make Than Others

 Confidence is Key in Crochet